aws-samples/swift-ecs-workshop/README.md

 * **Removal Steps**
 	1. Bring services to 0 desired tasks.
 	2. Delete the CodePipeline artifact S3 bucket.
 You will find it in the S3 console and its name looks like "<ACCOUNT NUMBER>-codepipelineartifact".
-	3. Delete the ECR Repository called "swiftrepo" in the ECS console.
+	3. Delete the ECR Repository called "swiftrepo" as well as the one you created in lab1 by using the ECS console.
 	4. Delete the CloudFormation stack.